 Partner - Corporate and Commercial

 Cameron regularly advises leading private and listed companies, financial institutions and private equity firms.
-He has extensive experience in the New Zealand market, as well as in New York and London where he worked for Cravath, Swaine & Moore LLP, one of the world’s premier law firms, advising clients on complex cross-border transactions, including senior secured credit facilities, leveraged finance / HY bonds (144A / Reg S), spin-offs and mergers & acquisitions.
-He has also worked as an investment banker in Credit Suisse’s market leading Leveraged Finance team in London.
+He has extensive experience in the New Zealand market, as well as in New York and London where he worked for Cravath, Swaine & Moore LLP, one of the world’s premier law firms.
+He is often invited to speak at international conferences on M&A and corporate finance.

 Cathy Quinn ONZM